YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 * MUPIP FREEZE waits for up to one minute so that concurrent KILL or MUPIP REORG operations can complete.
 If the KILL or MUPIP REORG commands do not complete within one minute, MUPIP FREEZE unfreezes any regions it had previously marked as frozen and terminates with an error.

 * To ensure that a copy or reorganized version of a database file contains a consistent set of records, concurrent MUPIP utilities, such as BACKUP (without the ONLINE qualifier) and EXTRACT, include mechanisms to ensure that the database does not change while the MUPIP utility is performing an action.
-YottaDB recommends the use of the -ONLINE qualifier with BACKUP.
+YottaDB recommends the use of the ONLINE qualifier with BACKUP.

-* A MUPIP FREEZE can be removed only by the user who sets the FREEZE or by using -OVERRIDE.
+* A MUPIP FREEZE can be removed only by the user who sets the FREEZE or by using OVERRIDE.

-* A MUPIP FREEZE -ON can specify either -NOONLINE, the default, or -ONLINE, and if -ONLINE, can specify either -AUTORELEASE, the default, or -NOAUTORELEASE.
+* A MUPIP FREEZE ON can specify either NOONLINE, the default, or ONLINE, and if ONLINE, can specify either AUTORELEASE, the default, or NOAUTORELEASE.

-* A FREEZE specifying -ONLINE attempts to minimize the impact of the FREEZE on concurrently updating processes.
+* A FREEZE specifying ONLINE attempts to minimize the impact of the FREEZE on concurrently updating processes.

-* A FREEZE specifying -ONLINE -AUTORELEASE allows updates to continue immediately when YottaDB needs to update the database file.
+* A FREEZE specifying ONLINE AUTORELEASE allows updates to continue immediately when YottaDB needs to update the database file.
 The processes release the freeze if they cannot find global buffers to do their work.

-* After MUPIP FREEZE -ON -NOONLINE, processes that are attempting updates "hang" until the FREEZE is removed by the MUPIP FREEZE -OFF command or DSE.
+* After MUPIP FREEZE ON NOONLINE, processes that are attempting updates "hang" until the FREEZE is removed by the MUPIP FREEZE OFF command or DSE.
 Make sure that procedures for using MUPIP FREEZE, whether manual or automated, include provisions for removing the FREEZE in all appropriate cases, including when errors disrupt the normal flow.

 * MUPIP FREEZE sends a DBFREEZEON/DBFREEZEOFF message to the system log for each region whose freeze state is changed.

-* A -RECOVER/-ROLLBACK for a database reverts to a prior database update state.
-Therefore, a -RECOVER/-ROLLBACK immediately after a MUPIP FREEZE -ON removes the freeze.
-However, -RECOVER/-ROLLBACK does not succeed if there are processes attached (for example when a process attempts a database update immediately after a MUPIP FREEZE -ON) to the database.
+* A RECOVER/ROLLBACK for a database reverts to a prior database update state.
+Therefore, a RECOVER/ROLLBACK immediately after a MUPIP FREEZE ON removes the freeze.
+However, RECOVER/ROLLBACK does not succeed if there are processes attached (for example when a process attempts a database update immediately after a MUPIP FREEZE ON) to the database.

 FREEZE must include one of the qualifiers: